 Licensed teachers enrolled in the Master of Education program are eligible to receive tuition assistance of \$200 for each three-credit course.
 Students must be under contract in a North Carolina public or private school at the K-12 level.
 The student must have the principal of the school verify employment each contract term.
-Students return these forms to the Financial Assistance Office.
+To apply, complete the form found on www.meredith.edu/financial-assistance and click on Forms and Applications.
+Return the form to the Financial Assistance Office.